Crime Reporting and Prevention

 All Campus Safety and Security reports are forward to the appropriate people for further action.
 This may include Resident Life, Campus Judicial Officer, Business Office, and in some cases, the Sioux City Police Department.
 Additional information collected during the investigation is always forwarded to the Sioux City Police Department unless the victim does not wish to pursue criminal charges.

 If assistance is required from the Sioux City Police Department, Sioux City Fire Rescue, or the Siouxland Paramedics, Campus Safety and Security and/or Residence Life will contact the appropriate units.
-If a sexual assault or rape should occur, staff at the scene, including Campus Safety and Security will offer the victim a wide variety of services.
+If a sexual assault or rape should occur, the staff at the scene, including Campus Safety and Security will offer the victim a wide variety of services.
 Morningside College has access to a variety of agencies that assist the victims in these situations such as the Council on Sexual Assault and Domestic Violence (CSADV).
 At any time, anyone can ask about these resources through the Director or Assistant Director of Campus Safety and Security, Dean of Student's Office, Campus Chaplain, Nurse, or Personal Counselor.

 Crimes should be reported to the Campus Safety and Security Department to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the campus community, when appropriate.